 Make sure you have the System Administrator or System Customizer security role or equivalent permissions to enable the TDS endpoint.

 The SQL data connection becomes available once the TDS endpoint is enabled.
-You can now configure the ADO.NET Connection Manager in SSIS to establish the database connection to the CDS/CRM Online instance.
-You will need SSDT version 15.9.0 or later in Visual Studio 2017 or Visual Studio 2019, which has the Azure Active Directory authentication support to establish the Common Data Service endpoint SQL connection.
+You can now configure the SQL Server Connection Manager offered in our Productivity Pack to establish the database connection to the CDS/CRM Online instance.

-The screenshot below shows an example of the ADO.NET Connection Manager configuration.
+The screenshot below shows an example of the SQL Server Connection Manager configuration.
 The server name is the organization address URL followed by a comma and the port value of 5558.

 Note the database discovery is not supported at this moment, so you need to manually specify the database name, which is the CDS/CRM organization name in this case.